MP-Gadget/MP-Gadget/README.rst

 - NO_ISEND_IRECV_IN_DOMAIN disables the use of asynchronous send and receive in our custom MPI_Alltoallv implementation, for buggy MPI libraries.
 - NO_OPENMP_SPINLOCK uses the OpenMP default locking routines.
 These are often much slower than the default pthread spinlocks.
 However, they are necessary for Mac, which does not provide pthreads.
 - EXCUR_REION enables the excursion set reionization model.
+- USE_CFITSIO enables the output of lenstools compatible potential planes using cfitsio,

 If compilation fails with errors related to the GSL, you may also need to set the GSL_INC or GSL_LIB variables in Options.mk to the filesystem path containing the GSL headers and libraries.